moby/moby/docs/sources/articles/dockerfile_best-practices.md

 ### [`VOLUME`](https://docs.docker.com/reference/builder/#volume)

-`VOLUME` should be used to expose any database storage area, configuration storage, or files/folders created by your docker container.
+The `VOLUME` instruction should be used to expose any database storage area, configuration storage, or files/folders created by your docker container.
 You are strongly encouraged to use `VOLUME` for any mutable and/or user-serviceable parts of your image.

 ### [`USER`](https://docs.docker.com/reference/builder/#user)